twishaahuja/InsightMate/README.md

    - Branch: `ChatwithCSVs`
    - Description: This project is about building a chatbot that can read, process, and respond to queries based on data from CSV files.

-4. **Speech to Text**
-   - Branch: `SpeechToText`
-   - Description: This project aims to develop a speech-to-text system that converts spoken language into written text.

 ## How to Navigate Through Projects

 To switch between projects, you need to change the branch in your local repository or via the GitHub interface.